ENVIRONMENTAL PARTNERS

 Some recreation organizations are eligible for the Environmental Partners network.

-Eligible recreation organizations include those which operate for the public benefit and have programming directly tied to improving access to and stewardship of the environment, including outdoor recreation, summer camps, and community parks and outdoor playgrounds.
+Eligible outdoor recreation organizations must have programming directly tied to improving access to and stewardship of the environment.
+This can include trail building/access, summer camps, community parks, and outdoor playgrounds.

-Ineligible organizations include those whose programmatic activities center on athletics, competitions, competitive training camps, sports leagues, or social clubs/country clubs and do not explicitly lead to environmental targets as defined by 1% for the Planet Impact Areas.
+Ineligible organizations include those whose programmatic activities center on athletics, competitions, competitive training camps, sports leagues, or social clubs/country clubs that do not explicitly identify environmental outcomes as defined by 1% for the Planet Impact Areas.

 Some emergency response organizations are eligible for the Environmental Partners network.